-3. Review and research the effects of cattle grazing on sand dunes and encourage grazing d.
-Coastal Prairie
+3. Review and research the effects of cattle grazing on sand dunes and encourage grazing practices that preserve the integrity of these habitats.

-- 4. Work with partners to acquire and restore existing and historical occurences of this community, as well as identify and acquire areas where such habitats could be created as SLR impacts existing areas. - 5.
+- 4. Work with partners to acquire and restore existing and historical occurrences of this community, as well as identify and acquire areas where such habitats could be created as SLR impacts existing areas. - 5.
 Control the invasive exotic Salt Cedars (Tamarix spp.), which pose a serious threat to this habitat.